-Westerby says that, at the time of Mr B's SIPP application, there wasn't information available or accessible on the FCA Register that would have shown Abana's permissions position.
+Westerby says that, at the time of Mr H's SIPP application, there wasn't information available or accessible on the FCA Register that would have shown Abana's permissions position.
 It says that screenshots show that the Register at that time didn't include a "Passports" section, or make any mention of any restrictions on Abana's permissions.
-Westerby also believes that the FCA would have been unable to confirm Abana's permissions if asked, as this information wasn't available on the then Register.
+Westerby also believes that the FCA would have been unable to confirm Abana's permissions if it had asked, as this information wasn't available on the Register at the time.

-I've carefully considered everything Westerby's said about the format of the Register in or around 2013, when Mr B's application was submitted by Abana.
+I've carefully considered everything Westerby's said about the format of the Register in or around 2014, when Mr H's application was submitted by Abana.